-A recent study demonstrated that consumption of red grape juice concentrate reduce cholesterol levels as well as Apolipoprotein B levels in hemodialysis patients.
+A recent study demonstrated that consumption of red grape juice concentrate reduces cholesterol levels as well as Apolipoprotein B levels in hemodialysis patients.
 High levels of Apolipoprotein B are related to heart disease.

 Does Red Grape Juice Lower the Risk of Cardiovascular Disease?

 “Atherosclerotic cardiovascular disease is the most common cause of death among hemodialysis patients; it has been attributed to increased oxidative stress, dyslipidemia, malnutrition, and chronic inflammation.
 Activation of neutrophils is a well-recognized feature in dialysis patients, and superoxide-anion production by neutrophil NADPH oxidase may contribute significantly to oxidative stress.”

 “ RGJ consumption but not vitamin E consumption reduced plasma concentrations of total cholesterol and apolipoprotein B and increased those of HDL cholesterol.
 Both RGJ and vitamin E reduced plasma concentrations of oxidized LDL and ex vivo neutrophil NADPH oxidase activity.
 These effects were intensified when the supplements were used in combination; in that case, reductions in the inflammatory biomarkers intercellular adhesion molecule 1 and monocyte chemoattractant protein 1 also were observed.